Pukhrayan

-Pukhrayan is a town and a Municipality in Kanpur Dehat district in the Indian state of Uttar Pradesh.
+Pukhrayan is a town and a Municipality in Amrodha Block in Kanpur Dehat district in the Indian state of Uttar Pradesh.
 Found to the south-west of Mati on National Highway 25, Pukhrayan is 2 km from Bhognipur.

 Geography

 Pukhrayan is located at 26.23°N 79.85°E. It is on average elevation of 124 m above sea level.
 It is 22 km from (District Headquarters) Mati.

 Holy river Yamuna is near about 15 km south of the city.

 Holy river Ganga is near about 65 km east of the city.